junxit/us-congress-bills-112/metadata.md

 - 2012-02-15 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-02-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 2 (Roll no. 52). (text: CR 02/14/2012 H705)
 - 2012-02-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 2 (Roll no. 52).(text: CR 02/14/2012 H705)
+- 2012-02-16 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.